viktor-ferenczi/performance-improvements/README.md

 Disables the `MyConveyorLine.UpdateIsWorking` method while any grid merging operation is in progress.
 It considerably reduces the merge time of grids with long conveyor systems.
 At the end of `MyCubeGrid.MergeGridInternal` it calls `GridSystems.ConveyorSystem.FlagForRecomputation()` on the grid to force recalculating all `IsWorking` values to fix any side-effects of the optimization.

 It also sets `MySession.Static.m_updateAllowed` to `false` while `MyCubeGrid.PasteBlocksServer` is running.
 It eliminates the useless computations until the paste is done, making it faster.

-These two fixes combined makes grid merge and paste operations ~60-70% faster.
+These two fixes combined make grid merge and paste operations ~60-70% faster.

 ### NETWORK_STATISTICS